MLatIBDM/TP_classification/README.md

 > Increase/decrease the image size ... <br>
 > So in some word: have fun, maybe you can crash your virtual machine, but try to improve and understand why ! :)<br>

+# Data Augmentation

+Data what ?
+Data Augmentation !

+After tuning the network, the parameters, the sets without major accuracy improvements ...
+One of the main trick to improve prediction accuracy is to artificially augment the data size to show the model more training data.
+This is called Data Augmentation.
+How to augment the data without adding bias to the final prediction ?
+By taking images from the training et and applying some subtle modifications like rotation, flip, noising, ...
+See [here]() for a almost complete list of augentation you can apply to your images without adding any bias to the training process.